Danny Yatom: Political career

 Between 1999 and 2001, he served as Prime Minister Ehud Barak's Chief Of Staff and security advisor.
 He then became a Knesset member and served in the 16th and 17th Knesset, from 2003 until June 2008, when he resigned from the Knesset and from Israeli politics.

 In 2003, he was elected to the Knesset on Labour's list, and served as head of the committee on foreign workers, as well as chairing the lobbies for enlisted soldiers and the West Bank barrier.
 He retained his seat in the 2006 elections and served as head of the West Bank barrier lobby.
 He retained his seat in the 2006 elections, but resigned from the Knesset on 30 June 2008, stating that he was "not willing to be part of a political reality in which basic values are trampled upon, such as leading by example, ethics, and integrity".
 He was replaced by Leon Litinetsky.

-In January 2021, Yatom announced that he will found a new political party for retirees.
+In January 2021, Yatom announced that he would start a new political party for retirees.